eonlight/parsers/README.md

     * WhatWeb - https://github.com/urbanadventurer/WhatWeb

 * The config file also has the option to change the arguments passed to each tool

+## To Do List

+* Make Nmap Parser a little bit more intelligent to report more data other than versions

+## ChangeLog

+### version 0.1.0 (current)

+* NMapParser is more intelligent
+* Now returns a json result with product, name and version

+### version 0.0.3

+* Initial official verison
+* Fixes bugs